forhad-hosain/github-release-experiment/README.md

 This project uses GitHub Actions for automated releases.
 The workflow is triggered when you push a version tag.

+### Quick Start

+**First time setup (one-time):**

+If you get a "remote rejected" error when releasing, you need to configure permissions:

+1. **Option A** (Recommended): Configure workflow permissions

+   - Go to: Settings → Actions → General → Workflow permissions
+   - Select: "Read and write permissions"
+   - ✅ Check: "Allow GitHub Actions to create and approve pull requests"
+   - Save

+2. **Option B** (If Option A doesn't work): Use a Personal Access Token
+   - Create a PAT with `repo` permissions
+   - Add it as a repository secret named `PAT_TOKEN`
+   - The workflow will automatically use it

 ### Creating a Release

 1. **Update version** (choose one):